 It was about a hundred years later when guitars would get really loud…and electric.

 Hollow-body electric guitars were invented in the 1930’s.
-Les Paul famously added a pickup and strings to a 4×4 piece of lumber to make the first solid-body electric.
+In the ‘40’s, Les Paul famously added a pickup and strings to a 4×4 piece of lumber to make the first solid-body electric.
 He then added some pieces of a hollow-body guitar to make his contraption look acceptable.
 The solid body reduced feedback, so amps could be turned up (to 11?).

 At the MoPOP museum, you can see guitars owned and played by Eddie Van Halen, Kurt Cobain, Duane Allman, Pete Townsend, Eric Clapton, Paul Stanley, Jimi Hendrix, and other famous guitarists.